JeanBaptisteServais/Jojo-detector-/README.md

 Hey my name's JB, i 25 years old, French, i a young Web developer i just graduate from 2 month.
 I coding from a little more than one year.<br>

 I tested to make programs based on image processing.
-Because I think it's really cool, funny and it improve my skill in deep learning and programming for my project synergo. <br><br>
+Because I think it's really cool and funny.
+I love picture and the pixel's problem aspects !
 <br><br>

 presentation projet